TCLResearchHK/VRWorkshopCityU/README.md

 You will have hands on experience in creating VR applications using different tools.
 You will create an interior enviroment (read: a small room) twice, first using [Unity](https://unity3d.com/), and then using [A-Frame](https://aframe.io/).

-Firstly, you will model the room with [Sweet Home 3D](http://www.sweethome3d.com/), with additional furniture models downloaded from [SketchUp 3D Warehouse](https://3dwarehouse.sketchup.com/).
-[Blender](https://www.blender.org/download/) will be used for modifying the 3D models.
+Firstly, you will model the room and furnitures with [Sweet Home 3D](http://www.sweethome3d.com/).

 Secondly, you will turn the room model into a desktop application using Unity.
 The resulting application can be viewed on desktop.
 We will also demostrate what is needed to be done to make it runs in [HTC Vive](https://www.vive.com/), though due to time and hardware limitation, you will only develop a non-VR version.